-It is well understood that the Macro cells alone are not sufficient to provide ubiquitous coverage.
 There are many locations (i.e. such as train stations, marketplaces, etc) where huge crowds congregate daily.
+Macro cells are not sufficient to meet the capacity needs for such locations.

 Observation 1: Current radio coverage assessments show that the macro layer alone cannot ensure consistent nationwide service.

-Moreover the Macro cell coverage is not sufficient for serving the capacity at such “Hot Spot Locations”.
+Moreover, the Macro cell coverage is not sufficient for serving the capacity at “Hot Spot Locations”.
 Beyond a certain inter-site distance, densification of Macro gNodeB sites creates interference and causes per site capacity reduction as well as customer experience issues.

 Observation 2: Locations with daily high footfall regularly exceed the capacity that macro cells can provide.